TRAQ ISA Tree Risk Assessment Qualification

 Course and Evaluation

-The comprehensive program includes a two-day training course followed by a half-day of assessments, comprising both written and practical tests.
-Eligible candidates must complete the course and pass both assessments to obtain this qualification.
+The complete program includes a two-day training course followed by a half-day of evaluations consisting of written and practical exams.
+Eligible candidates must complete the course and pass both evaluations to earn this qualification.

-When registering for an ISA TRAQ event, candidates must agree to the terms and conditions and policies outlined in the Tree Risk Assessment Qualification Application Guide.
+When registering for an ISA TRAQ event, candidates must agree to the terms and policies outlined in the Tree Risk Assessment Qualification Application Guide.

 TRAQ TERMS